Let's Make Things Better

 Theresienstadt

 Theresienstadt, also known as Terezín, was a concentration camp during World War II located in what is now the Czech Republic.
-It was established by the Nazis in November 1941 and was used as a transit and propaganda camp.
+It was established by the Nazis in November 1941 and was used as a transit camp and propaganda tool.

 Theresienstadt served a dual purpose for the Nazis.
 On one hand, it was presented as a model ghetto to deceive the international community and demonstrate that Jews were being well-treated.
 The camp was used in a propaganda effort to show that the Nazis were providing for the needs of Jewish people, who were supposedly living in comfortable conditions.
 In reality, however, this was far from the truth.